 Your visa is your ticket to being recognized as a legal resident of Israel.
 When your visa expires, you lose your rights to all the benefits that come along with being a resident of Israel – including Bituach Leumi.

 When your visa, or one of your children’s visas, nears expiration, you will probably get a warning letter from Bituach Leumi saying that your membership will be suspended shortly.
-Even if the letter does not come, though, Bituach Leumi benefits – both health insurance and monetary grants – will be cut off soon after visa expiration.
-After a short grace period, access to kupat cholim services is also cut off.
+Generally, Bituach Leumi gives a 45 day grace period from the day your visa expires before your Bituach Leumi benefits – both health insurance and monetary grants – will cease.
+Shortly thereafter, access to kupat cholim services is also cut off.

 As difficult as it may be, stay on top of your family’s visas.
 Visas can be renewed around two months before they expire.
 Don’t wait until the last minute!

 Most children’s passports, and therefore visas, last for a maximum of five years.
 Their passports must be renewed early enough to allow for time to get a new visa before – or soon after – the first one expires.
 Without a new visa, they will be without health insurance.

 Notify Bituach Leumi when visas are updated

 After renewing your visas, you must update Bituach Leumi.
 They will not be notified automatically.
 Make a copy of each new visa and label each one with the corresponding Bituach Leumi 77 number.
 Leave these copies in the mailbox outside the Bituach Leumi office located on Rechov Shimon Ben Shetach.

 Alternatively, you can submit it online from the העלאת מסמכים section of your online account.

 נושא: ביטוח וגבייה